 Pasadena ISD, southeast of Houston, is one of the 15 largest school districts in Texas enrolling more than 55,000 students.
 To improve college enrollment and completion, as well as declining STAAR reading scores, Pasadena ISD will use a flex model to increase STAAR reading scores in grades 5-12; increase participants’ scores on targeted postsecondary readiness indicators; and ultimately increase the number of Pasadena ISD graduates who complete college within six years of high school graduation.
 Pasadena’s model includes personalized learning time, project-based learning, one-on-one mentoring, and Socratic seminars.

 Point Isabel ISD is located at the southernmost tip of Texas and enrolls approximately 2,500 students.
 Responding to the need to provide flexible school schedules for students who work to help support their families, Point Isabel ISD will pilot a flex model at their high school which will allow personalized learning experiences for all students to improve academic discipline ratings, internship participation, higher education enrollment, and reduce failure rates.
 Point Isabel ISD will also use station rotation and flipped classroom models in their elementary and middle schools, focusing on creating blended opportunities for all students, particularly English Language Learners and Special Education students.

-Raise Your Hand Texas has curated technical assistance resources to support Raising Blended Learners teams as they develop their blended learning plans.
+Raise Your Hand Texas has curated technical assistance resources to support Raising Blended Learners teams as they develop and implement their blended learning plans.
 On this portal you can access guides, courses, research, and activities on blended learning topics such as professional learning, digital content, school finance, and more.
-Raise Your Hand Texas will regularly update the portal so you can stay connected to the most up-to-date blended learning resources.
+Raise Your Hand Texas regularly updates the portal so you can stay connected to the most up-to-date blended learning resources.